andrewt3000/generalStore/README.md

 ## General Store
-The general store is a [mobx](https://github.com/mobxjs/mobx) store that intgrates with [General EndPoint](https://github.com/andrewt3000/generalEndPoint).
+General Store contains a [mobx](https://github.com/mobxjs/mobx) observable property named data.
+GS intgrates with [General EndPoint](https://github.com/andrewt3000/generalEndPoint).

 When adding a new table add it to the data object in general.js and to the default object in models.js.
 Add fields and an array reference to child tables.